-You may pay more if you have a swimming pool or guest house, as well, as these types of amenities make your home more valuable, which increases the potential cost of damages.
+The cost of homeowners insurance may be higher if you have a swimming pool or guest house, as well, as these types of amenities make your home more valuable, which increases the potential cost of damages.
 Although you may not be able to control environmental factors, there are a few things you can do to lower your home insurance rates.
 One of the best ways to keep your costs manageable is to install extra protection, like motion-sensitive lights, a security system, or surveillance cameras.

-Most North Carolina home insurance companies offer a range of coverage options; some of which are defined below:
+Most North Carolina homeowners insurance companies offer a range of coverage options; some of which are defined below:

 - HO-1: Limited Coverage

 - While an HO-1 policy will cover your home in the event of the first 10 classified disasters fire or lightning, windstorms or hail, explosions, riots, damage caused by aircrafts, damage caused by vehicles, smoke, vandalism, theft, and volcanic eruption this type of policy is no longer available for purchase in most states.

 - A basic policy, HO-2 insures your home in the event of all 16 classified disasters.

 - With very few exceptions, this standard policy offers the most extensive home protection.

 - This policy guards against declining home values by reimbursing homeowners on an actual cash value basis.
 However, some more aged homes may not qualify for complete replacement cost policies.